1. Executive Board

 The Executive Board shall meet at least two times a year, during the Training Course and one of its semi-annual meetings.
 The President may call supplementary meetings, providing a one month’s notice at the least.

-The presence of the President, the Secretary and at least nine members of the Executive Board is required for its quorum.
+The presence of the President, the Secretary and at least half of members of the Executive Board is required for its quorum.
 If there is no quorum, no member of the society can decide on the constitution of the Society.
 The Executive Board’s decisions are taken on a majority of the present members’ basis, provided the By-Laws mention no specification to the contrary.

 Remote electronic participation, including voting, is permitted for Executive Board Members, when physical presence is not possible: